DirtyHairy/typescript-deferred/README.md

 In orde to build the code yourself, you need `grunt-cli` installed and `grunt` available in your path.

-The code can then be build and tested via
+The code can then be built and tested via

     > npm install
     > grunt initial